jorgechvz/textile-warehouse/README.md

-# Textile Inventory Management App using LoRaWAN Network
+# Stitchtly App using LoRaWAN Network

 ## Overview

-This is a **Textile Inventory Management Application** built to utilize **LoRaWAN (Long Range Wide Area Network)** for product tracking and monitoring.
+Stitchtly is a **Textile Inventory Management Application** built to utilize **LoRaWAN (Long Range Wide Area Network)** for product tracking and monitoring.
 The app allows users to manage product inventories, monitor stock levels, and receive notifications when stock runs low.
 It integrates a LoRaWAN network for transmitting data from physical product scanners to a gateway, which then forwards the information to the LoRa server.
 The application communicates with the LoRa server via an API to retrieve and update stock data in real-time.

 ### Key Features: